agampaa/BinaryTree/README.md

     Uses the Python PyUnit module unittest.py.
 PyUnit is a port of JUnit by Steve Purcell

-    Has the Class TreeTests which has the setup method that created a Tree object, inserts elements and executes unittests.
+    Has the Class TreeTests which has the setup function that creates a Tree object, inserts elements and executes unittests.

     Testing is done for: